lucafrance/lucafrance.github.io/_posts/2025-07-23-thinking-illusion-hard.md

 - spends some compute to optimize its own implementation,
 - executes it on the most efficient hardware possible.

-I remain curious about future developments and how relevant these kind of limitations might be in the future.
+I remain curious about how relevant these kind of limitations might be in the future.

 ## Footnotes